Chip Berlet

-John Foster "Chip" Berlet (/bɜrˈleɪ/; born November 22, 1949) is an American investigative journalist, research analyst, photojournalist, scholar, and activist specializing in the study of extreme right-wing movements in the United States.
-He also studies the spread of conspiracy theories.
-Since the 1995 Oklahoma City bombing, Berlet has regularly appeared in the media to discuss extremist news stories.
+John Foster "Chip" Berlet (/bɜrˈleɪ/; November 22, 1949 – January 30, 2026) was an American investigative journalist, research analyst, photojournalist, scholar, and activist specializing in the study of extreme right-wing movements in the United States.
+He also studied the spread of conspiracy theories.
+Starting with the 1995 Oklahoma City bombing, Berlet regularly appeared in the media to discuss extremist news stories.
 He was a senior analyst at Political Research Associates (PRA), a non-profit group that tracks right-wing networks.

 Berlet, a paralegal, was a vice-president of the National Lawyers Guild.
-He has served on the advisory board of the Center for Millennial Studies at Boston University, and for over 20 years was on the board of the Defending Dissent Foundation.
+He served on the advisory board of the Center for Millennial Studies at Boston University, and for over 20 years was on the board of the Defending Dissent Foundation.
 In 1982, he was a Mencken Awards finalist in the best news story category for "War on Drugs: The Strange Story of Lyndon LaRouche", which was published in High Times.
 He served on the advisory board of the Campaign to Defend the Constitution.